-In the case of our first rental in Panama City, an apartment in a high rise, the landlord returned our deposit within a couple of weeks of our moving out.
-He made no deductions, and we got our deposit back in full.
+In the case of our first rental in this country, the landlord returned our deposit within a couple of weeks of our moving out, making no deductions.

-In the case of the house we rented in Casco Viejo, the property manager refused to return our deposit, citing “damages.”
-However, he refused to tell us what the damages were (we weren’t aware of any) or to itemize the costs for repairs.
+In the case of the house we rented in Casco Viejo, the property manager refused to return our deposit, citing “damages” but refusing to tell us what the damages were or to itemize the costs for repairs.
 He kept the full amount.
 As he hadn’t posted the amount with MIVI but had kept it himself, we were out of luck.

 You know to use an attorney when you buy property overseas, but you should also use one when signing a rental agreement in another country.
-Unless you are very familiar with tenants’ rights and the particulars of rental contracts in the country where you’re renting, it pays to have someone review the documents before you sign.
+Unless you are very familiar with tenants’ rights and the particulars of rental contracts in the country where you’re renting… and read the local language fluently… it pays to have someone review the documents before you sign.

 A good attorney will also inform you of any negotiable clauses—that is, any opportunities for you to adjust the terms of the agreement to your benefit.